Sympathy was created by Ross Beresford, who is one of the editors of the Listener

 Even more of an advantage is that saved crosswords only take up 7 or 8 kilobytes each; hence they won't clog up your hard

-disk and you can store plenty of them on a single floppy.
+disk and you can store plenty of them on a single disc.

 Sympathy provides a number of commonly used grids, blocked and barred, and these